Diegiwg/devopness/examples/applications/ruby-rails/README.md

 ### Deployment Steps

-1. Open the **Details** page of your application.
+1. Open the **Details** page of your application
-2. Click **DEPLOY** on the application you want to deploy.
+2. Click **DEPLOY** on the application you want to deploy
-3. Follow the prompts, then click **NEXT**.
+3. Follow the prompts, then click **NEXT**
-4. Review the deployment details, then click **CONFIRM**.
+4. Review the deployment details, then click **CONFIRM**
-5. A notification popup will confirm that the deployment has been triggered.
+5. A notification popup will confirm that the deployment has been triggered
-6. Wait for the `Application Deploy` action to complete.
+6. Wait for the `Application Deploy` action to complete

 ## ✍️ Contributing